-Working within a controlled environment, our concrete cutting methods leave a smooth and attractive finish that eliminates any shock waves, vibrations, dust, noise and mess in comparison to other impact methods.
+Working within a controlled environment, our concrete cutting methods are guaranteed to leave a smooth and attractive finish that eliminates any shock waves, vibrations, dust, noise and mess when compared to other impact methods.
 Concrete cutting may be needed to make structural changes or to run electrical, plumbing, cabling or other services to a specific area if it cannot be installed using other routes.

-If you have the need for professional and experienced concrete cutting services, contact our team today.
+If you have the need for professional and experienced concrete cutting services, don’t hesitate to contact our friendly team of concrete cutting experts today.

-Our exceptional concrete cutting methods, using state-of-the-art concrete sawing equipment, allows us to successfully complete complex and challenging projects within a limited time.
+By carefully following our exceptional concrete cutting methods, and by using state-of-the-art concrete sawing equipment, we’re able to successfully complete complex and challenging concrete cutting projects within a limited time.

 As part of our commitment to the environment, Diacore ensures all our concrete cutting waste is disposed of in line with the most stringent of standards.

 With continual advances in diamond cutting and engineered concrete removal technologies, Diacore is available to recommend the best techniques and equipment for the most efficient and cost-effective solution for a quality finished project.
 Our qualified site technicians are on hand throughout all project stages to provide high-level advice to architects, engineers, general contracts and government infrastructure bodies.

 We believe diamond cutting and engineered concrete removal technologies are superior to conventional concrete removal methods in terms of cost, time, precision of cutting, structural integrity, and the reduction of noise, dust, vibration and debris.

 Other advantages include limited access cutting and the ability to cut, drill, machine profile and modify heavily reinforced concrete structures.